"Web extras" relating to 2018 and 2019 Annals special issues on desktop publishing (DTP)

-This web page will be updated as new documents and videos are available and as the second special issue comes together in mid-2019.
+This web page will be updated as new documents and videos are available.

 [Send notes on errors, etc., to firstname.lastname@example.org with the subject field "DTP extras page".]

 The first of these two special issues was published as Annals issue 3 of 2018.
-The second issues is scheduled to be
+The second issue was published as issue 3 of 2019.

 - Issue 1 (Annals vol. 40, no. 3, July-September 2018)